Oskar Eustis

-Oskar Eustis (born July 31, 1958) has been the Artistic Director at the Public Theater in New York City since 2005.
-He has worked as a director, dramaturg, and artistic director for theaters around the United States.
+Oskar Eustis (born July 31, 1958) is a director, dramaturg, and artistic director for theaters around the United States.
+He has been the Artistic Director at the Public Theater in New York City since 2005, and is set to step down from the position in 2028.

 Early life

 Eustis grew up in Minnesota.
 His parents, Warren Eustis, a district attorney and an official of the Democratic Party in Minnesota, and Doris Marquit, a women's studies professor, divorced when he was ten.
 He graduated from high school at age 15 and moved to New York City, briefly attended New York University, and then co-founded the Red Wing Theater Company.
 After working in Switzerland, he moved to San Francisco, and started working at the Eureka Theatre Company.
 He met his wife, Laurie, at the Mark Taper Forum.

 Career

-Eustis has been the Artistic Director of the Public Theater since 2005.
-He was the artistic director at the Trinity Repertory Company in Providence, Rhode Island from 1994 to 2005.
+Eustis was the artistic director at the Trinity Repertory Company in Providence, Rhode Island from 1994 to 2005.
 From 1989 to 1994 he was the associate artistic director for the Mark Taper Forum in Los Angeles.
 He was the resident director and dramaturg for the Eureka Theatre Company in San Francisco, California from 1981 to 1986 and then artistic director from 1986 to 1989.
 He started the Red Wing Company when he was sixteen with Stephan Muller.